FAIR Buyer Guidance

 • Resale or collection management — may use fair market value or auction-estimate context depending on your goal.

-• If you do not know the intended use yet, the appraiser should help you clarify it before any valuation work begins.
+• If you do not know the intended use yet, the appraiser should help clarify it before valuation work begins.

 Question 2: Are you USPAP-compliant, and can you show proof?

-USPAP (Uniform Standards of Professional Appraisal Practice) is the recognized standard for professional appraisers in the United States.
+USPAP, the Uniform Standards of Professional Appraisal Practice, is the recognized standard for professional appraisal practice in the United States.

 • A USPAP-compliant appraiser has completed the required ethics, competency, and standards coursework.